DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 _All 8 models (panel theme variants) for Vektor module, and its attached VX expander:_
 ![](_img/AnimVektorModelsV3.gif)

 All four "Signature"-line models (from 5th, Dark "Signature") embed **gold metal** jacks, momentary buttons, and screws.
 All four Non-"Signature" models (from first Aluminium) embed **silver metal** jacks, momentary buttons, and screws, instead.
+Obviously, all proposed models are providing exactly the same features!

 ---